opdev1004/opdev1004.com/contents/windows/2-open vscodium.md

 <!--
 {
-  "title": "How to add "Open with VSCodium" for Windows", "published": "February 06, 2025",
+  "title": "How to add \"Open with VSCodium\" for Windows", "published": "February 06, 2025",
   "description": "If you're a developer using VSCodium on Windows, you might want a convenient way to open directories directly from File Explorer.
-This guide explains how to add "Open with VSCodium" to the context menu by modifying the Windows registry..."
+This guide explains how to add \"Open with VSCodium\" to the context menu by modifying the Windows registry..."
 }
 -->
 # How to add "Open with VSCodium" for Windows